canonical/lxd/doc/api-extensions.md

 ## storage\_ceph\_features
 Adds a new `ceph.rbd.features` config key on storage pools to control the RBD features used for new volumes.

+## gpu\_mig
+This adds support for NVIDIA MIG.
+It introduces the `mig` gputype and associaetd config keys.